Changissnz/selfinterest/README.md

 agent is known, and the other agents that are indirect contributors in the offense are "negative".
 The impact from each movement of the offendors could be known to the one; the impact is the summation of the absolute values of the agents.
 And the offendor composition of chained products is less likely to be adequately known to that same one, because the composition usually remains after every impact.
+Objectives from designs such as these are to pre-occupy the recipients with dealing with the effects instead of solving the cause.